-It is the student's responsibility to report all outside scholarships to the Office of Student Financial Aid when you become aware of them.
-Your financial aid award will be reviewed and adjusted according to institutional policies and federal regulations.
-You will be notified of the adjustments.
+Students must report all outside scholarships that you expect to receive to the Office of Student Financial Services when you become aware of them.
+Your financial aid award will be reviewed and may be adjusted according to institutional policies and federal regulations.
+You will be notified of any adjustments.
 Total financial aid, including outside scholarships, cannot exceed the cost of attendance.
-Outside scholarships include (but are not limited to): Goucher tuition waivers/remission, other employer tuition benefits, merit-based state scholarships, and scholarships from outside organizations.
-ROTC and Tuition Exchange are not considered outside scholarships.
-(Receipt of ROTC or tuition Exchange will result in a direct reduction of the Goucher grant.)

 Eight Steps to Winning a Scholarship (information from the National Association of Student Financial Aid Administrators)

 Abbott and Fenner Business Consultants will be awarding scholarships in the amount of $1,000 to a deserving student.
 In order to apply, students must be a high school junior or senior, or be registered at an accredited post secondary institution.
 Students must also be between the ages of 16 and 30.
 In order to apply students need to send their essay by June 14, 2013.
 Essay details can be found online by using above link.

 Five hundred dollar scholarships are intended for our future leaders across a wide spectrum of fields of study.
 Available to all high school and all students attending a post secondary educational facility.
 Deadline: October 6, 2014

 The Ariel Singer Prize is awarded annually to recognize Goucher student achievements in projects and/or activities including, but not limited to: internships, community work, summer research, and/or academic achievement related to the environment, ethics, and/or human rights.